Create a Halloween candy holder paper craft in under an hour. Use Cricut SVGs to make fun, spooky treat boxes for parties or trick-or-treating.

 Isn't it a fun and a little creepy Halloween gift for October that doubles as holiday decorations?

-The best thing about this DIY Candy Dispenser SVG is you can use it for any holiday or event!
+The best thing about this DIY Candy Dispenser SVG is that you can use it for any holiday or event!

 Here are some of the designs shared by the owner of the SVG file.